bigtoga/Examples/AI + ML + Predictive Analytics/Neural Networks/Types of Neural Networks (High Level).md

 “France” in the above is a **dependency** in RNN speak.
 The larger the gap between the dependency and the prediction, the less likely RNN will work for you.

+Note that all Deep networks suffer from exactly the same problems as recurrent networks applied to long sequences: namely that information from past computations rapidly attenuates as it progresses through the chain – a.k.a. the `vanishing gradient problem` - made worse by the fact that each subsequent layer cannot dynamically select or ignore its inputs.

 ## LTSM (Long Term Short Memory)
 LTSM is a form of RNN meant specifically to address the primary dependency problem with RNNs.
 Widely used today - high likelihood that, if you find a project using “prior context” to predict, it is using LTSM or one of it’s variants.